webqit/webflo/README.md

 #### The `document.state.url` Object

 This is a *live* object that reperesents the properties of the application URL at any point in time.
-The object exposes the same URL properties as with the [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL) API, but as *live* properties that can be observed as navigation happens, and modified to initiate navigation - all using the [Observer API](#the-observer-api).
+The object exposes the same URL properties as of a standard [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL) object, but, here, as *live* properties that can be observed as navigation happens, and modified to initiate navigation - all using the [Observer API](#the-observer-api).

 ```js
 console.log(document.state.url) // { hash, host, hostname, href, origin, password, pathname, port, protocol, search, searchParams, username }